 When ready for lunch I recommend JP Gifford's Market, The Villager, or Panini's.
 JP Gifford's Market has top quality gourmet food and a casual outdoor seating area.
 A favorite of the locals and an easy walk for the boarding students at the Kent School, it's always buzzing.
 Truffle fries and the chicken curry wrap are two of my favorites.
 They have excellent baked items, fresh salads, and sandwiches.
 If that's too gourmet for the kiddies you can walk down and enjoy the grassy area at Panini Cafe.
 Panini's favorites are their meatball sandwiches, their soups, and gelato.
-If you are looking for a nicer sit down dining experience, Gifford's is a higher end restaurant right across the lawn from Panini's that serves salmon tartare, steak frites, and other fancier selections.
-They have an outdoor patio which is the perfect spot to rest and enjoy a glass of vino while the little ones run amok in the safe and grassy lawn out front.
+If you are looking for a nicer sit down dining experience, Swyft is a high end wood fired pizza restaurant right on Main Street with an outdoor patio.

 In the Kent Village Barns Shopping Center there are also some great art galleries, including RT Facts, a beautiful space full of custom and antique furniture.
 Wherever you have lunch, save room for desert.
 Annie Bananie Ice Cream Shop, part of Backcountry Outfitters, is a comfortable place to sit down and enjoy locally-made, all-natural ice cream from SoCo Creamery.
 They also serve hot dogs in case Jimmy didn't eat his lunch!
 When in the mood for chocolate, Kent Coffee and Chocolate will give you your fix.
 Plenty of outdoor seating, their salted chocolate covered caramels are dangerously delicious.